TLILIFIRAS/Automatic-Data-Annotation-With-LLMs/README.md

-# 🎯 Auto-Labeling Images with Microsoft Florence 2 and Facebook SAM
+# 🎯 Auto-Labeling Images with Microsoft Florence 2 and Meta AI SAM

 Unlock the potential of **Florence 2 & SAM** with this step-by-step guide to **automatically label images** and simplify your AI workflows!

-This beginner-friendly project showcases how to leverage Microsoft’s **Florence 2 multimodal model** and Facebook's **SAM multimodal model** for:
+This beginner-friendly project showcases how to leverage Microsoft’s **Florence 2 multimodal model** and Meta AI's **SAM multimodal model** for:
 - 🏷️ Automatic data labeling
 - 🧠 Object detection
 - 🖼️ Image classification